Skip to content

 Hi, I'm Cassie!

 The demand for computer science skills is growing twice as fast as the supply, and it’s important our community is part of the solution.
 My friends at the KC Tech Council created me to increase awareness of the skills gap, encourage folks to support computer science education, and spread the word about opportunities available in our own backyard.
-Help me share the stories of tech careers and computer science education in Kansas City!

 For Educators